dbuhlbrown/HOG-JS-Image-Cropper/README.md

 <h3>Application Pipeline</h3>

-Begin by moving all positive and negative images you want to use into the "positive_images" and "negative_images" directories.
+Begin by moving all positive and negative images you want to use into the "positive_images" and "negative_images" directories that you have defined in config.json.

 <b>Step 1:</b>
 Then run the "create_positives.py" script which will create a textfile named positive.txt which contains